sage-code/maj/README.md

 # Maj

-Maj is an exoerimental auxiliary language, with following attributes:
+Maj is an experimental auxiliary language, with following attributes:

 1. Efficient - simple alphabet and short words;
 2. Accesible - has comprehensive and public documentation;